chivandikwa/gatsby-casper/src/content/clean-architecture.md

 > ©️ Photo by [Tingey Injury Law Firm](https://unsplash.com/@tingeyinjurylawfirm?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/photos/veNb0DDegzE?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)

 > ⚠️ The above is a very bold remark but very good advice.
 Once you have a firm understanding of this and have respected the rules enough to gain experience you will stumble upon interesting scenarios that may require trade-offs, like the classic EF Core problem in .
 NET.
-You can make a trade-off and break the rule(s), but tread with care.
+You can make a trade-off and break the rule(s) but tread with care.

 What if I grossly violate the rules anyway, what could go wrong?